grackle-project/grackle/doc/source/Installation.rst

 Compiler Settings
 +++++++++++++++++

-There are three compile options available for setting the precision of baryon fields, optimization, and building static or dynamic libraries.
+There are two compile options available for setting the precision of baryon fields and optimization.
 To see them, type:

 .. highlight:: none